sstsimulator/sst-docs/docs/cpp/eli/sst_eli_register_subcomponent.md

 **DESCRIPTION** - A description of this subcomponent

 **SUB_COMPONENT_SLOT** - The class/interface the a subcomponent slot must have to use this subcomponent

-### Remarks

- This is placed in the public section of a .h to register the subcomponent with SST.

 ### Examples